code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 </project>
 ```

 Spring Boot is used in order to make a stand-alone Katharsis example application that we can "just run".
-The `SpringKatharsisApplication` class contains the `main()` method that uses Spring Boot’s `SpringApplication.run()` method to launch the application.
+The `SpringKatharsisApplication` class contains the `main()` method that uses Spring Boot's `SpringApplication.run()` method to launch the application.
 The `@SpringBootApplication` annotation is a convenience annotation that adds: `@Configuration`, `@EnableAutoConfiguration` and `@ComponentScan`.

 ``` java
 package com.codenotfound.katharsis;